Joey Reynolds: Career

 Reynolds excelled at comedic voice characterizations, his means of social commentary without it being directly attributable to "Joey Reynolds".
 Some of his regular voices included "Jack Armstrong" - All American boy; "Maude Frickette" - the 104 year old teenager; and "General Shelby Singleton Silvers Junior Esquire Y'all" - an older southern gentleman.

 Reynolds was the focus of a two-part series on The Oprah Winfrey Show concerning talk radio personalities, on which more than a dozen of Reynolds' media peers paid tribute to him.
 Moreover, he has been invited to speak about entertainment media at several radio industry conferences.
 During his time in Buffalo, he and fellow DJ Danny Neaverth recorded a novelty single entitled "Rats in My Room" (an expanded and rearranged cover of a Leona Anderson song of the same name).

 Reynolds and Neaverth, on behalf of WKBW, were offered the chance to bring The Beatles to Buffalo Memorial Auditorium on February 10, 1964, the day after the band had appeared on The Ed Sullivan Show.
 It would have been the Beatles' first concert in North America.
 Unwilling to risk the $3500 appearance fee for a Monday night concert, in the poor February weather, for an unproven band he did not expect to sell out the auditorium, the two declined the offer.
 It was not until after Beatlemania swept the nation that they acknowledged that it was a mistake to not bring them in.
 In the three years the band toured North America, they never performed a show in Buffalo.
+On-air, Reynolds played the part of a heel, openly denouncing the Beatles and refusing to play their records or mention their names.

 Joey Reynolds was in the category of disc jockey, playing music on music intensive radio stations from the very late 1950s until the mid-1980s during his time on Z100 and WFIL.
 In 1986, he arrived at then-WNBC in New York City doing the afternoon drive, Howard Stern's previous shift.
 That station was attempting to move into a more talk intensive full service format with music taking a backseat but was still heard.
 Reynolds was basically playing a mix of oldies and adult contemporary cuts along with comedy and personality, and was most notably on the air when the station's traffic helicopter crashed on October 22, killing reporter Jane Dornacker.
 He exited WNBC at the end of February 1987 and was replaced by Alan Colmes.